brkarcher/brkarcher.github.io/condor.md

 _Excellent.
 Still running after all these years._

 After giving it a moment to allow the power pack to reach operating output levels, Sam ran her hand along the flanks of the exoskeleton until she found a steel lip on its right side, and she pulled.
-The chest cavity swung open on a hinge on the left flank, a bundle of tensed myomers wrapped around a thick steel pin now supporting the huge weight of the front shell.
+The chest cavity swung open on a hinge on the left flank, a bundle of tensed EAPs wrapped around a thick steel pin now supporting the huge weight of the front shell.

 She backed in, feeding her legs down into the exoskeleton's legs and pressing her back into the polymer liner.
 She found the belt of a harness on her left and drew it across her waist just above her hips, feeding it into a receiver in the liner on her right.
 The harness was a segmented framework of steel, and with a hiss and a click, it pulled tight at the waist.

 Sam fed her arms into the suit's arms, through the banded loops at the upper and lower arms, and found the hand grips in the gauntlets.
-She gripped them tight and brought them up, feeling the myomer bundles in the arms respond to the movements of her arms, moving dozens of kilograms of steel in each arm as effortlessly as if it were her own skin.
+She gripped them tight and brought them up, feeling the EAP bundles in the arms respond to the movements of her arms, moving dozens of kilograms of steel in each arm as effortlessly as if it were her own skin.

 With the right arm, she reached across and pulled the front shell closed, and then she pulled the helmet down over her head.